IronCore864/aws-build-ami-update-asg/README.md

 # An AWS solution with ansible to deploy a dev micro service env

-It creates an EC2 instance, run the playbook `provision.yml` which installs nodejs and a helloworld node service with pm2 registered as a service.
+It creates an EC2 instance, run the playbook `provision.yml` which installs nodejs and a helloworld node service with pm2.

-Role `ec2_save_ami_and_terminate_instance` can save the image launched previously in the playbook as an AMI
+Role `ec2_save_ami_and_terminate_instance` save the image launched previously in the playbook as an AMI, so that when autoscaling happens the instance will be ready as long as it's up and running.

-And role `ec2_rolling_asg_update` can create a launch config with the new AMI, update an existing auto scaling group, and deploy instances in a rolling fashion so no down time.
+Role `ec2_rolling_asg_update` can create a launch config with the new AMI, update an existing auto scaling group, and deploy instances in a rolling fashion so no down time.

-These two roles are not in the playbook because they depends on an existing auto scaling group.

 ## Dependencies

 - Ansible, version >= 2.0
 - Python with boto

-## Local Test with Docker and Test Kitchen

-To install test dependencies:

-    gem install bundler
-    bundle

-Run test:

-    kitchen test

-Destroy:

-    kitchen destroy

 ## AWS Requirements